 The Project enables a shift from carbon-based fuels with adverse global and localized impacts to Port workers and the disadvantaged community of West Oakland, to renewable solar electricity to power vehicles at the Port, operational infrastructure, refrigerated containers, and other facilities.
 Though not a modal shift, it provides emissions and fuel use reductions on par with modal-shift projects and is consistent with statewide goals and the Climate Action Plan for Transportation Infrastructure (CAPTI) investment framework, most notably including investments in ZEV infrastructure and developing a zero-emission freight transportation system.

-The Project is also anticipated to reduce VMT for trucks able to charge at the Port rather than refueling at nearby facilities.
+The Project is also anticipated to reduce VMT as trucks will be able to charge at the Port rather than refueling at nearby facilities, therefore reducing congestion associated with the refueling trips.
 However, no data is available to quantitatively support this benefit.

 Table F.2.1 – Congestion Reduction Performance Measures